 - Include all steps necessary to complete the job, no matter how small.

 - Identify any tasks that more than one worker performs.

-Step 3: Identify Potential Hazards
+Step 3: Identifying Hazards

 Once you have broken the job down into smaller steps, you can start to identify potential hazards.
-First, ask yourself what could go wrong and then what could cause an injury for each step.
+First, ask yourself what could go wrong and what could cause an injury for each step.
 When identifying hazards, always ask the right questions:

 - Firstly, Is the worker at risk of being struck by something?

 - Secondly, Is the worker at risk of being caught between two objects?

 - Thirdly, Is the worker at risk of exposure to harmful chemicals or substances?